man-swi/code-agent/README.md

 - **Charts Not Displaying**:
   - Ensure `matplotlib` and `seaborn` are installed.
-  - Verify the agent outputs valid JSON (e.g., `PLOT_DATA_JSON_START:...`).
+  - Verify the agent outputs valid JSON (e.g., `PLOT_DATA_JSON_START:...`) or file paths.

 - **Timeout Errors**:
   - Code execution is limited to 60 seconds.
-Simplify complex tasks or increase timeout in `python_executor.py` if needed.
+Simplify tasks or check for `input()` usage, which is unsupported.

+- **Error Resets**:
+  - If an unexpected error occurs, the chat resets to a new session.
+Retry the prompt.

 ## Contributing
 Contributions are welcome!
 Please: